finzix7/bioxiplas-landpage/src/content/sections/english/testimonial.md

   - enable: true
     content: |
-      Bioxiplas has provided us with practical and sustainable solutions for our operations in cultivation and processing plants.
+      Bioxiplas has provided us with practical and sustainable solutions for our cultivation and processing operations.
     customer:
       image: "/images/customers/avatar/3.jpg"
       name: "Juan Pablo Reyes"